 Just think about it.

-You can initiate a conversation about the place you’re at, the food you’re eating, the training session you’ve been in, or the clothes someone is wearing.
+The conversation topics at your disposat could range from the place you’re at, to the food you’re eating, to the training session you’ve been in, to the clothes someone is wearing.

 Look at the below examples:

 - How did you get to know the host?

 - Have you attended a similar event ever before?